JackOfSpade/Poker-Odds-Calculator/README.md

 ### 4. Calculate!
 Press the button "Calculate" and analyse the results!

-In this case, we notice that all of our expected value for the rank of hands are negative, so the best course of action is to fold.
+In this case, we notice that all of our expected value (EV) for the rank of hands are negative, so the best course of action is to fold.